algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/technical_specification/technical_specification.md

 ### 2.2.
 Initial steps

 #### 2.2.1.
-Create An Account
+Create an Account

 To start developping with Bubble, you first need to create an account:

 1. Go to [Bubble's Signup Page](https://bubble.io/login?mode=signup) and enter your email and password.
-2. Click the Verify Account link you received in the mailbox of the email you filled in and foloow the instructions on your screen
+2. Click the Verify Account link you received in the mailbox of the email you filled in and follow the instructions on your screen

 You are now ready to use Bubble.